 - For HD-FDD 2Rx and 1Rx capable RedCap UE, the exceptional REFSENS requirements are specified for channel bandwidth up to 20MHz, with specific UL configuration specified along.
 For all the Rx test cases, the same test points for non-RedCap UE apply except that the Low, Mid, Hight test channel bandwidth shall be selected among channel bandwidths up to 20MHz, and the UL configuration shall follow Table 7.3I.2-5 in TS 38.101-1[2].

+4.1.1.5 FR1 TxD test cases

+This section contains information on test point selection for TxD test cases [2].
+Except for test cases listed in Table 4.1.1.5-1, the test point selection principle in single carrier test cases applies to all TxD test cases in term of Test environment, Test SCS, Test channel bandwidths, modulation and RB allocations.